 John was educated at Winchester College and University College, London, where he graduated with a degree in economics.
 Prior to his election, John worked both in Whitehall and the City.
 Having been Head of the Political Section in the Conservative Research Department, he was appointed Special Adviser to the Secretary of State for Trade and Industry in 1984, serving three successive Secretaries of State until 1987.
 He then went to work at NM Rothschild Merchant Bank in the City before returning to Government work in 1989 when he was appointed Political Secretary to the then Prime Minister, Margaret Thatcher.
-He continued in that role until Margaret Thatcher left office in 1990 and he was awarded the OBE in her resignation honours list.
+He continued to serve as Private Secretary to Margaret Thatcher after she left office in 1990 until his election in 1992.
+He was awarded the OBE in her resignation honours list.

 In 1997, John was elected to represent the new constituency of Maldon and East Chelmsford.
 He spent a year as an Opposition Whip and in 1998 was appointed a front bench Treasury spokesman.
 Following this, in 1999 he became Parliamentary Private Secretary to the then Leader of the Opposition, William Hague.
 After the 2001 General Election, John was appointed to the Shadow Cabinet as Shadow Secretary of State for Trade and Industry and in July, 2002 Shadow Secretary of State for Culture, Media and Sport.
 Following a year covering the Agriculture portfolio, John returned as Shadow Secretary of State for Culture Media and Sport in September 2004 - leaving the post after the election in 2005.
 In July 2005 he was elected Chairman of the House of Commons Culture, Media and Sport Select Committee, a position that he held for 10 years until 2015.

 John's role as a Member of Parliament is to represent all his constituents, regardless of whether they voted for him.
 If you are a constituent of Maldon, John can help you in a number of ways from making representations on your behalf, writing to relevant Government Ministers or raising matters publicly.
 It important to note that MPs do not have any jurisdiction over local Council decisions, but John is happy to assist in raising local matters with local councils.